The Stochastic-Quantum Theorem: Proof of the Theorem

-This \textquoteleft dictionary\textquoteright{} essentially translates between the theory of generalized stochastic systems, as expressed by the left-hand side, and a corresponding Hilbert-space representation, as expressed by the right-hand side.
-This equation will turn out to form the core of a \emph{stochastic-quantum correspondence} that will play a crucial role in the proof of the stochastic-quantum theorem.
+This \textquoteleft dictionary\textquoteright{} essentially translates between the theory of indivisible stochastic processes, as expressed by the left-hand side, and a corresponding Hilbert-space representation, as expressed by the right-hand side.
+This equation turns out to provide the foundation for a stochastic-quantum correspondence (Barandes 2025) and will play a crucial role in the proof of the stochastic-quantum theorem \eqref{eq:StochasticQuantumTheorem}.